The Half-Made World: Plot summary

 Liv and the General are discovered by what is left of the Red Valley Republic, who had moved as far west as they could years ago with their General's defeat.
 They call their town New Design.
 Creedmore has gone off to try to slay a dragon-like creature for the thrill of the hunt.
 His masters' voices come and go now and he sometimes thinks disloyal thoughts about them, which they note upon their return.
 They threaten to harm him, but he laughs it off, knowing he is the only one they have out here with the General.
 Liv and the General are made welcome in the New Design, but Liv cannot shake off how ill-prepared the town is, even as she warns them the Line is coming.

 The Line comes.
 The town fights, but falters until Creedmoor decides to throw in his hand and save most of them.
 During the mop up, he takes the General and Liv follows.
 The six remaining men of the Line follow.
 Liv senses that Creedmoor's masters will not allow him to act in his own accord, and when she gets her chance, she stabs him repeatedly with her knife, even as he heals.
 She causes enough damage that the Linesmen catch up to a broken Creedmoor and are able to subdue him, and they blow up his Gun, which has tied him to his masters for so many years.
 Once the Gun is destroyed, Liv steps forward and kills the two remaining Linesmen.
 The General had been shot when Liv first attacked Creedmoor, and he tells them his dying story of where he had been going to find the weapon.

 Creedmoor is still tied up, but Liv cannot decide if she will free him or let him die for his crimes committed at whim of the Gun.
 She eventually frees him.

 Epilogue

 The Engines believe that Lowry has failed and are afraid of what will come out of the west.
-A tracker and Agent of the Gun named Knoll is sent after Creedmoor, who the Gun know has not died.
+A tracker and Agent of the Gun named Knoll is sent after Creedmoor, whom the Gun know has not died.
 New Design starts to be rebuilt as New New Design.
 The academy holds a funeral for Liv upon receiving a letter from the House about her kidnapping and presumed death.